No testing June 12-16

 Students can contact the placement and advising staff if they have not received a registration notice from PCC the term following their placement test.

-If a student has been gone from the ESOL program for 1 year, then the student needs to retake the Compass ESL placement test before registering for any ESOL classes.
-If a student has taken the Compass ESL placement test, but has not completed any ESOL classes during the past year, then the student will need to retake the Compass ESL placement test.
-A student may be able to successfully register online for an ESOL class, but if the student has been gone for 1 year, the student will not be allowed to remain in the ESOL class(es) until the student has retaken the Compass ESL placement test.
+If a student has been gone from the ESOL program for one year, then the student needs to retake the ESOL placement test before registering for any ESOL classes.
+If a student has taken the placement test, but has not completed any ESOL classes during the past year, then the student will need to retake the placement test.
+A student may be able to successfully register online for an ESOL class, but if the student has been gone for one year, the student will not be allowed to remain in the ESOL class(es) until the student has retaken the ESOL placement test.